muff1n1634/wpad_2009-12-11/README.md

 This repository contains a (mostly) matching decompilation of the WPAD library in the Revolution SDK, timestamped `Dec 11 2009`.

-Matches are mainly against the functions present in the release and debug ELF binaries from [`[SPQE7T]`](https://wiki.dolphin-emu.org/index.php?title=SPQE7T) *I Spy: Spooky Mansion*, but some are against functions present in the release and debug ELF binaries from [`[SGLEA4]`](https://wiki.dolphin-emu.org/index.php?title=SGLEA4) *Gormiti: The Lords of Nature!*.
-All symbol names come from the *Gormiti* maps.
-Struct definitions and other names come directly from DWARF info from both games, as well as other sources listed where referenced.
+Matches are against the debug and release objects present in the files of  [`[SC5PGN]`](https://wiki.dolphin-emu.org/index.php?title=SC5PGN) *Challenge Me: Word Puzzles*.
+Struct definitions for the external API come from DWARF info from debug binaries from [`[SPQE7T]`](https://wiki.dolphin-emu.org/index.php?title=SPQE7T) *I Spy: Spooky Mansion* and  [`[SGLEA4]`](https://wiki.dolphin-emu.org/index.php?title=SGLEA4) *Gormiti: The Lords of Nature!*, as well as other sources listed where referenced.
+Internal structures within the library did not have such DWARF info, and some names might (will be) inaccurate as a result.

-These binaries do not contain every function in the library (the *Gormiti* maps show exactly what is missing), so only the functions that were present in the binaries are matched here.
-Your decomp may have some of the extra functions that are not in this repository; you will have to do those yourself, but hopefully the surrounding source can help you with that.
+These objects contain every function in the library as provided to developers.
+They do not contain uncompiled code, such as blocks of code that were `/* comment */`ed or `#ifdef`'d out at compile time.
+Because of this, the usage of some code is still unknown, and likely will be forever.

 ## Building

 ### Prerequisites
-- [`mkdir`](https://en.wikipedia.org/wiki/mkdir) that supports the `-p` flag
+- A version of [`mkdir`](https://en.wikipedia.org/wiki/mkdir) that supports the `-p` flag
 - [Make](https://en.wikipedia.org/wiki/Make_(software))
 - Metrowerks Wii 1.0 Toolchain
 	- `mwcceppc.exe` (*version 4.3, build 145*)
 	- `mwldeppc.exe` (*version 4.3, build 145*)
-- [Wine](https://wiki.winehq.org/Download) or equivalent (if not compiling natively under Windows)
+- [Wine](https://wiki.winehq.org/Download) or equivalent, if not compiling natively under Windows

 ### Instructions